bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 - German
 - Norwegian (Thanks Kristofer)
 - Slovak (Thanks Peter)
+- Spanish (Thanks Vigdis)

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!

 ## Changelog

+**Version 0.2.8**
+- Added Spanish translation (Thanks Vigdis!)
+- Fixed a bug where the cookie banner height would be outputted in the JS console.

 **Version 0.2.7**
 - Added Slovak translation (Thanks Peter!)